yemixzy/proxy-list/README.md

 # TEMPORARILY DOWN

-The proxy scraper is temporarily unavailable, but the last checked proxies are still available.
+The proxy scraper is temporarily unavailable, but the last checked proxies are still downloadable.

 # Free HTTP Proxy List 🌍